Xramm/yahtzee-react-app/README.md

 # Yahtzee Scoreboard React Application
-Small React Native app using expo for keeping up score on a yahtzee game.
+Small React Native app using expo for keeping up score on a Yahtzee game.

 Code publicly available for anyone curious and ready for horrors.

 ## Info
-I made this app for my family's cottage trips and bar nights where we want to play Yahtzee without having to use a pen to write down the scores.
+I made this app for my family's cottage trips and bar nights where we wanted to play Yahtzee without having to use a pen to write down the scores.

 The scoring system most likely differs a lot from scoreboard to scoreboard but this one was made using the one I am familiar with.

 ## Requirements